AdityaWhiteHat/adisec/README.md

 # adisec
-An Secure Static Site made in html,css,js,bootstrap,and jquary.
+An Secure Static Site made with Love.

 All Rights of code belongs to Me :)